LenAnderson/SillyTavern-Files/README.md

 npm run plugins:install https://github.com/LenAnderson/SillyTavern-Files
 ```

 If that did not work, install it manually.
-Then run the following:
+Run the following:

 ```bash
 cd plugins